Can I afford it?

 We will need to make sure you can meet the cost of the University Tuition Fee (see above) for the whole length of the course, and the financial declaration form will ask you to provide evidence of this (the form explains what sort of evidence we will need).

-Balliol is determined to provide an outstanding education for students of exceptional talent, regardless of their background, and has a number of sources of financial support available; there is more information in the Money Matters booklet.
+- Balliol is determined to provide an outstanding education for students of exceptional talent, regardless of their background, and has a number of sources of financial support available.
 We may award some of our scholarships and financial support on the basis of the information we receive via your financial declaration form (see above).